 In terms of birth injuries, medical errors involving fetal heart rate monitoring are among the more common.
-Fetal heart rate monitoring, also called cardiotocography, is important in preventing birth injuries like brain damage, scarring, and injuries to the mother.
+Fetal heart rate monitoring, also called cardiotocography (CTG), is important in preventing birth injuries like infant brain damage and injuries to the mother.
 In September 2017, NHS Resolution released information suggesting that a large number of cerebral palsy cases may be the result of cardiotocography errors.

 Let’s take a closer look at what research shows, and why every expectant parent should be familiar with cardiotocography.
 To learn more about birth injuries and improper fetal heart rate monitoring, contact Birth Injury Guide.

 Cardiotocography is the technical term for monitoring fetal heart rate and uterine contractions during labor.
 Broken down, “cardiograph” relates to evaluation of the heart rate, and “tocograph” relates to the recording of uterine contractions.
 The purpose of cardiotocography is to monitor fetal wellbeing and alert healthcare providers if the fetus becomes distressed.
 If the fetus becomes distressed, healthcare providers must take action to investigate the situation, determine problems, and if necessary, initiate an emergency Cesarean section (c-section).

 The information gathered in cardiotocography is relayed to doctors and midwives in real time, and can be valuable in determining the health of the infant, and the status of labor.
 Fetal heart rate monitoring can be achieved in two different ways – external or internal – which include the following: